 3. Write an Attractive Caregiver Job Description & List Your Skills

-They won’t hire the caregiver with the most experience.
+Here’s the deal: they won’t hire a caregiver with the biggest experience.

 - Sift through the job ad to find the right skills.